 Read more about Patrik Rolf Karlsson

 “There is no perfect green coffee.
 There is no perfect roast.
 There is no perfect brew.
 There is only a perfect combination.“ Patrik Rolf Karlsson

 The sustainable Perfectionist

 As co-founder of the award-winning roaster Square Mile, Anette Moldvaer is responsible for much of the best coffee in London.
 She supplies independent coffee shops in the capital and beyond.
-“Too many to mention,” she explains.
+“Too many to mention” she explains.

 Read more about Anette Moldvaer

 Working in Oslo, Tim Wendelboe’s pursued the Scandinavian obsession with coffee to its natural conclusion.
-His self-named espresso bar, school and roastery is for purists: with the loud, huge roaster literally at its heart and little else to distract from the truly wondrous coffee.
+His self-titled espresso bar, school and roastery is for purists: with the loud, huge roaster literally at its heart and little else to distract from the truly wondrous coffee.

 He explains the secret of great coffee in his characteristically matter-of-fact manner: “Soft water and good coffee beans.
 And you don’t need any fancy equipment.”
 This simple recipe involves a million details as well as personal contacts around the globe.
-Tim is involved at every stage, including a side-project of planting his own trees on his own land in Columbia in partnership with local farmer Don Elias.
+Tim is involved at every stage: including a side-project of planting his own trees, on his own land in Columbia in partnership with local farmer Don Elias.
 It’s not always gone to plan, but good beans have always been found.
 The term micromanager springs to mind, but in this instance, it is a compliment.

 Read more about Tim Wendelboe

 “The taste for good coffee is here to stay.
 And the coffee that is available is getting better and better.”
 Tim Wendelboe